Full Sutton Airfield

 Full Sutton Airfield (ICAO: EGNU) is an unlicensed aerodrome located 8 NM east of York in the East Riding of Yorkshire, England.
 It is located adjacent to, and south-east of, Full Sutton Prison.

 The Airfield occupies the location of the former RAF station Full Sutton.
 It previously held a CAA Ordinary Licence that allowed flights for the public transport of passengers, or for flying instruction as authorised by the licensee, Full Sutton Flying Centre Limited.
 This licence was given up in 2011.
 The airfield is not licensed for night use.

 Facilities and services

-Full Sutton provides instruction for PPL and CPL students.
-The airfield employs five flying instructors, two full-time, and three part-time.
+Full Sutton provides instruction for the Private Pilot Licence (PPL), Night Rating (NR), and Instrument Rating Restricted (IRR).
+The airfield employs two flying instructors.
 Facilities include a club house for the airfield flying club, hangars, control room, and on-site aircraft maintenance.
 It provides hire for the following aircraft types: